adityarajagopal/pruners/README.md

 Pruning a Custom Network
 ========================
 - Pruning has been implemented for the following types of structural modules and networks:
-    * Sequential Connectivity - AlexNet
+    * Sequential Connectivity - AlexNet, VGG
-    * Residuals - ResNet
+    * Residuals - ResNet18, ResNet20, ResNet50
-    * Depth-wise convolutions - MobileNetV2
+    * Depth-wise convolutions - MobileNetV2, MNasNet
     * Fire modules - SqueezeNet
+    * Inception modules - GoogLeNet

 - The following sections describe how to prune your own description of these modules/networks and extend to other modules or networks